Gregg Easton: Radio Broadcaster

 In less than a year, Easton moved to major provincial media, commencing at radio 2CC in Canberra.
 He also began doing voice-overs and presenting at Capital 7 television.
 In less than three years he began working in metropolitan media after being hired by renowned radio programmer, Ray Bean, to join the on-air line-up at 2WS, in Australia's largest media market – Sydney.
-However at just 21 years of age, he felt out-of-place with the considerable age gap between him and his fellow 2WS presenters, as well as the station's older music & news format and transferred to 2 Double O in Wollongong, where he also began presenting a weekly afternoon music segment on WIN Television.
+However at just 21 years of age, he felt out-of-place with the considerable age gap between him and his fellow 2WS presenters, as well as the station's older music and news format and transferred to 2 Double O in Wollongong, where he also began presenting a weekly afternoon music segment on WIN Television.
 Easton's biggest influence and idol in radio was Ron E Sparks so when the Sydney radio legend offered him an opportunity to join the on-air lineup at Sydney's 2UW a year later, he jumped at the chance, beginning a three-year stint at the station.

-With the launch of World Expo 88 in Brisbane, Easton packed up and headed north to join what was then known as 4BK which broadcast daily live from the Expo site at Brisban's Southbank.
+With the launch of World Expo 88 in Brisbane, Easton packed up and headed north to join what was then known as 4BK which broadcast daily live from the Expo site at Brisbane's Southbank.
 This began an 11-year stint in South East Queensland media, including an involvement with the launch of 90.9 Sea FM on the Gold Coast, followed by on-air stints with Brisbane radio stations 4KQ, B105 and finally Triple M Brisbane.

 In 1999 Easton began management training, returning to RG Capital (owners of the Sea FM network), as Assistant Network Program Director and Network Music Director following their recent purchase of a group of Northern Tasmanian radio stations.
 He moved to Launceston to establish it as the radio network hub for other RG Capital stations located in Devonport, Burnie and Scottsdale.
 In 2000, Easton completed the Australian Film, Television and Radio School – Radio Program Management Certificate, graduating with a Distinction.
 The following year he was nominated for an Australian Commercial Radio Award for Best Music Director.
 He also provided voice-overs for the statewide Southern Cross Television based in Launceston.

 In 2003, after two decades, Easton returned to the national capital, joining the on-air line-up at the Capital Radio Network's 2CA as the station's Music Director and eventually Program Director.
 In 2010, he achieved an Advanced Diploma in Digital Journalism from the Canberra Institute of Technology followed by a further two years of study at the University of Canberra graduating with a Bachelor of Journalism.